shipth-is/cli/docs/game/details.md

 ## Description

 Shows and sets the details of the current game.
+These details are used by when your game is built on our cloud servers.

 If you run the command without any flags it will show the details of the current game.